gt005/gt005/README.md

 ## 🪄 The magic of coming up with a description 🪄
-**Info for now:** Lead Backend Developer in "Choys app".
+**Info for now:** Senior Yandex Go/Python Developer, ex-Lead Backend Developer in "Choys app".
 Ex-Kaspersky 👀